 Here is a short version of Sofia's interview this year.

 2. Remembering the year.
 We started this birthday tradition 2 years ago and I am so proud of it.
 I write down cute and funny things my kids say or do and then read out loud on the birthday breakfast or dinner.
-I try not to mention embarrassing things, mostly it’s something good they did, someone they helped, something they learned and of course something funny as well.
-It’s amazing how many things happen during the year that we forget.
+I try not to mention embarrassing things, mostly it's something good they did, someone they helped, something they learned and of course something funny as well.
+It's amazing how many things happen during the year that we tend to forget.

 3. Family Bonding.
 I love this idea from Tothemoonandbackblog where they don't really have a party for a birthday kid, but they do something very special, that bonds the family.
 I love it.

 4. Hand-print Canvas.
 Check out Mamapapabubba for instructions.
 It's perfect activity during the day and the art piece that will stay forever!

 5. Make it a YES day for a birthday kid.